-Gre oup Com pany

-2020 2019 2020 2019

-S\$'000 S\$'000 S\$'000 S\$'000

-Rental income from investment property (Note 5) 42 46 329 -

-Direct operating expenses (including repairs and maintenance) arising from rental generating investment

-properties (6) (6) (72) (59)
+Gi roup Com npany 2022 \$\$'000 2021 S\$'000 2022 S\$'000 2021 S\$'000 Rental income from investment property (Note 5) 41 42 329 283 Direct operating expenses (including repairs and maintenance) arising from rental generating investment properties (6) (6) (73) (61)

 Investment properties of the Group and the Company are stated at fair value, which have been determined based on valuation performed as at the end of the financial year.
-The valuations were performed by Teho Properties Consultant Pte Ltd and Suntec Real Estate Consultants Pte Ltd; both are independent valuers with recognized and relevant professional qualification and with recent experience in the location and category of property being valued.
-The valuations are based on the properties' highest-and-best-use using the Comparable Sales Method.
+The valuations were performed by independent professional valuers with recognized and relevant professional qualifications and with recent experience in the location and category of property being valued.
+The valuations are based on the properties' highest-and-best-use using the comparable market approach, by reference to sales prices of comparative properties in close proximity and made adjustments in consideration of property sizes and remaining lease tenures.
+The valuation confoms to International Valuation Standards.
+The most significant input is the price per square foot of comparable properties.

-As at 31 March 2020, the investment properties are mortgaged to secure bank loans (Note 29).
+As at 31 March 2022, the investment properties are mortgaged to secure bank loans (Note 29).